pingcap/docs-cn/sql/encrypted-connections.md

 1. Enable encrypted connections in the TiDB server.
 2. The client specifies to use an encrypted connection.

-## Configure TiDB to Use Encrypted Connections
+## Configure TiDB to use encrypted connections

 See the following desrciptions about the related parameters to enable encrypted connections: